MozillaFoundation/foundation.mozilla.org/README.md

 - `pip install -r ../requirements.txt`

-#### Run migrate and load fixtures
+#### Run migrate and load fake model data

 Migrate the database to the latest schema:

 - `python manage.py migrate`

-By default, Django sets the site domain to `example.com`, but the mock data needs the domain to be `localhost:8000`.
+By default, Django sets the site domain to `example.com`, but the fake data needs the domain to be `localhost:8000`.
 Run the following command to update the site domain automatically

 - `python manage.py update_site_domain`

-Mock data can be loaded into your dev site with the following command
+Fake model data can be loaded into your dev site with the following command

+- `python manage.py load_fake_data`

+Create an admin user using the following command

-- `python manage.py loaddata networkapi/fixtures/test_data.json`
+- `python manage.py createsuperuser`

-This will set up a default superuser account for you to use:

-- username: `testuser`
-- pass: `networktest`

 #### From scratch database

-If you'd prefer not to load in the fixture data, you can use the following commands to get started:
+If you'd prefer not to load in fake model data, you can use the following commands to get started:

 ```bash
 python manage.py migrate